-The white matter of the brain is often targeted during an episode of ADEM and symptoms tend to present quickly.
-ADEM can be often misdiagnosed with multiple sclerosis (MS), due to the similarity of symptoms and appearance of white matter when damaged on imaging.
-(1) (2)
+An ADEM or ADEM-like attack is the most common MOGAD presentation in children but can occur at any age.11 12 The white matter of the brain is often targeted during an episode of ADEM and symptoms tend to present quickly.
+ADEM can be often misdiagnosed with multiple sclerosis (MS), due to the similarity of symptoms and the appearance of brain inflammation on MRI scans.
+1 2

-Diagnosing MOG Antibody Disease tends to be done in three main ways:
+Diagnosing MOG Antibody Disease tends to be done in three main ways.
+These are:

 - Blood Tests

-Due to MOGAD presenting similarly to other demyelinating conditions, these methods are often used in unison to make the diagnosis.
+If symptoms are also present in the eye, then an eye assessment may also be conducted.
+3 Due to MOGAD presenting similarly to other demyelinating conditions, these methods are often used in unison to arrive at the diagnosis.

 A Magnetic Resonance Imaging (MRI) scan can be used to look at the brain, spine and optical nerve to see where inflammation has occurred.
 This is done by using a strong magnetic field and radio waves to generate the image.

 Inflammatory lesions can be spotted in the scan, indicating areas where the myelin has been attacked by MOGAD.
 These lesions can be used to see whether a patient is having a relapsing attack of MOG Antibody Disease.